darkwaterfoundation/docs/escapepython.md

 ### The ESCAPE board API

 Now you know everything works, it's time to write your own scripts.
-So create a new python script in your editor, within the *darkwater_python_escape* directory with a memorable name and add the following lines to import our libraries:
+So create a new python script in your editor with a memorable name and add the following lines to import our libraries:

 ``` python
 import time